cjtinant/FFA_regional-skew/docs/review_data_files.md

 - ✅ Deduplicate and standardize raster inputs in data/raw/
 - 🗂️ Organize spatial datasets by relevance, format, and source

-## Part 1: Inventory Vector and CSV Files in data/raw
+## Part 1: Inventory Files in data/raw

 ### 1.1.
-Run Deduplication Script
+Run Feature Inventory Script

 This step recursively lists vector and CSV files, flags potential duplicates, and summarizes file characteristics by folder.

-Vector files are grouped by their basename to identify possible version conflicts.
+Feature files are grouped by their basename to identify possible version conflicts.
 Files with the same name but differing in size are flagged for further review, as these discrepancies may indicate distinct versions or incomplete copies.
 Preferred formats such as `.gpkg` and `.csv` are prioritized for retention, while others (e.g., `.shp`) are reviewed for relevance and redundancy.

-The full inventory is saved to `to_check/vector_file_inventory.csv`, while a filtered summary of files with shared names is exported to `to_check/duplicate_vector_summary.csv`.
+The full inventory is saved to `data/log/feature_file_inventory.csv`, while a filtered summary of files with shared names is exported to `to_check/duplicate_vector_summary.csv`.
 Lower-priority duplicates are moved to `to_check/duplicates/` for archival and manual review.